 Cut the two crown molding end pieces 1 in. longer than needed with opposite 45-degree angles on one end of each piece (you’re cutting a right and a left corner).

 When mitering the trim for the box, always start by first cutting and mounting an end trim piece, then the long front trim and finally the other end.
 That way, you’ll be able to check fits and get crisp miters at each corner.
 Fit each miter, then scribe the length of each piece rather than measuring (Photo 5).
 It’s faster and much more accurate.
 It’s best to cut pieces just a tad long so you can shave them down until they fit perfectly.
 If you’ re new to woodworking, it’ s nice to have a helper by your side to hold the miters together while you’re scribing lengths or fastening parts.

 The trick to cutting perfect crown molding miters is to rest the molding upside down and against the bed and fence while cutting the 45-degree angles (Photo 6).
-If you cut wide crown molding, you may have to extend the fence height by screwing a length of 1x4 to the miter saw fence through the holes in the back.
+If you cut wide crown molding, you may have to extend the fence height by screwing a length of 1×4 to the miter saw fence through the holes in the back.
 Remember that the long point of the miter is always the top edge.
 That’ll help you remember which way to angle the saw before cutting.
 To further eliminate the costly mistake of miscutting, an angle, draw a light line while you’re fitting the piece to indicate the proper angle (Photo 6).

 Fill nail holes and prime before painting.
 If your cornices have elaborate details like dentil blocking, you’ll get better results with several light coats of spray paint instead of brushing.
 Finish highly detailed natural and stained wood with spray lacquer, shellac or polyurethane.